Bounding Into Halloween Night 4: ‘Friday The 13th Part III’ & “Friday The 13th: The Final Chapter’

 Coming back to Higgins Haven to pull some old skeletons out of her assumedly spacious closet in an attempt to find closure for an old trauma, Chris is joined by the extremely active couple Andy and Debbie (featuring a hammock), the groovy stoner pair Chuck and Chili, the poor Vera and her obnoxious blind date Shelly, a pitiful soul with a body as round as Heathcliff’s who always feels the needs to play pranks on everyone (without giving too much away, Shelly eventually gets killed, albeit not soon enough).
 Waiting for Chris at Higgins Haven is her friendly (but soft-headed) boyfriend, Rick, who has a serious crush that’s close to the point of bursting.
 Better keep an eye on him.

 This movie came out during a time when film studios (in all their wisdom) thought that everyone would want to sit through an entire movie in 3D, rather than get tired of it after 20-30 minutes.
 This effect admittedly does nothing to improve the movie, but that doesn’t stop its use on the opening credits from being a novel delight.
-Friday the 13th Part 3 is also the installment that introduced Jason’s iconic hockey mask, which would go on to become a permanent fixture of his character through the rest of the still-being-bled-dry-to-this-day.
+Friday the 13th Part 3 is also the installment that introduced Jason’s iconic hockey mask, which would go on to become a permanent fixture of his character still being bled dry to this day.

 Friday the 13th: The Final Chapter (1984)